elleven11/vim-runner/README.md

-# Runner - modified to work with Go
+# Runner - modified fork to work with Go and other langs

 ![gif](https://imgur.com/bSnBCD6.gif)

 ## 1. Installation

 ### 1.a.
 Installation with [Vim-Plug](https://github.com/junegunn/vim-plug)
-1. Add `Plug 'aben20807/vim-runner'` to your vimrc file.
+1. Add `Plug 'elleven11/vim-runner'` to your vimrc file.
 2. Reload your vimrc or restart.
 3. Run `:PlugInstall`

 ### 1.b.
 Installation with [Vundle](https://github.com/VundleVim/Vundle.vim)
-1. Add `Plugin 'aben20807/vim-runner'` to your vimrc file.
+1. Add `Plugin 'elleven11/vim-runner'` to your vimrc file.
 2. Reload your vimrc or restart
 3. Run `:PluginInstall`

 ## 2. Usage

 ### 2.a.
 Supported Languages
-+ C, C++, Python, Rust, Markdown, Lisp.
++ C, C++, GO, Python, Rust, Markdown, Lisp.

 ### 2.b.
 Settings